-The FAA has available hundreds of computer testing centers worldwide.
-These testing centers offer the full range of airman knowledge tests including military competence, instrument foreign pilot, and pilot examiner screening tests.
-A list of computer testing designees (CTDs) and phone numbers are provided in the section titled, Obtaining Training and Testing Publications and General Information.
+The Federal Aviation Administration (FAA) has available hundreds of computer testing centers worldwide.
+These testing centers offer the full range of airman knowledge tests including military competence, instrument foreign pilot, and pilot examiner predesignated tests.
+A list of Computer Testing Designees (CTDs) and phone numbers are provided in the section titled, Obtaining Training and Testing Publications and General Information.